Legal Solutions

 Common Fiduciary Relationships

-Fiduciary principles reach into nearly every corner of commercial and professional activity.
 Canadian courts recognize both traditional categories that are automatically fiduciary (per se) and factual situations where fiduciary duties arise from the circumstances (ad hoc).
+The categories below are not exhaustive — courts focus on the substance of the relationship, not its label.

 Directors and Officers